archive-for-processing/processing-forked-libraries/README.md

 ### Install with the Contribution Manager

-Add contributed Libraries by selecting the menu item _Sketch_ ¡æ _Import Library..._ ¡æ _Add Library..._ This will open the Contribution Manager, where you can browse for WootingKeyboard, or any other Library you want to install.
+Add contributed Libraries by selecting the menu item _Sketch_ -> _Import Library..._ -> _Add Library..._ This will open the Contribution Manager, where you can browse for WootingKeyboard, or any other Library you want to install.

 Not all available Libraries have been converted to show up in this menu.
 If a Library isn't there, it will need to be installed manually by following the instructions below.